Matatika/dbt-tap-trello/README.md

 cat response.json | jq -c '.[]'
 ```

-Due to the way Trello API is structured, we decided to create two tables for both
+Due to the way Trello API is structured, we decided to create two tables: `Trello_Boards` and `Trello_Cards` to make it possible to generate data for the preceding goals.

 ## Cloud hosting and SaaS
 Deploy on the Matatika Platform within minutes. [www.matatika.com](https://www.matatika.com)